BZFlag-Dev/bzflag/plugins/koth/README.txt

 "kothautotimeon" - this will enable the autotime function.
 "kothsoundon" - this will enable the plugin's sounds.
 "kothsoundoff" - this will disable the plugin's sounds.
-"kothautotimeoff" - this will disable the autotime funtion.
+"kothautotimeoff" - this will disable the autotime function.
 "kothtime <seconds>" - this will change King of the Hill hold time 1 -> 7200 seconds.
 "kothstatus" - this will return the status of the plugin modes, times, etc.